Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 9. Try changing the **Select Aggregation Method** to `MIN`

-    - This will now show the 1 minute minimums for the tag and time period
+    - This will now show the 1 minute minimums for the tag and time period.

 10. Try changing the **Label Position** to `START`

-    - The **Tag Data** table will now show the **Start** timestamp for each minute
+    - The **Tag Data** table will now show the **Start** timestamp for each minute interval.

-### Step 4 - Start a Continuous Simulated Stream
+### Step 6 - Start a Continuous Simulated Stream

 We can now start a continuous stream of data into Snowflake, similar to the initial streaming load, to simulate IoT device data streaming in near real-time to Snowflake.